-Kindergarten: Mrs. Shanna Siller First Grade: Mrs. Tracy McIntosh Second Grade: Mrs. Bridget Doughty Third Grade: Mr. Brandon Aniol Fourth Grade: Mr. Layton Garrett Fifth Grade: Miss Katie Franzmann Sixth Grade: Mrs. Kristi Boyd
+Kindergarten: Mrs. Shanna Siller First Grade: Mrs. Tracy McIntosh Second Grade: Mrs. Bridget Doughty Third Grade: Mrs. Makayla Mizell Fourth Grade: Mr. Brandon Aniol Fifth Grade: Mr. Nathaniel Eberlein Sixth Grade: Mr. Matt Lucero to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.

 Questions or concerns about curriculum should be directed to the appropriate teacher or any member of the Leadership Team.
 Questions or concerns about student conduct or discipline should be directed to the Dean of Students or Assistant Headmaster.
 General questions regarding the school may be directed to Office Manager or to the Headmaster.
-If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.
+If you are uncertain whom